 Prof. Nadakuditi particularly enjoys using random matrix theory to address problems that arise in statistical signal processing.
 An important component of his work is applying it in real-world settings to tease out low-level signals from sensor, oceanographic, financial and econometric time/frequency measurements/time series.
 In addition to the satisfaction derived from transforming the theory into practice, real-world settings give us insight into how the underlying techniques can be refined and/or made more robust.

-Kevyn Collins-Thompson, PhD, is Associate Professor of Information, School of Information and Associate Professor of Electrical Engineering and Computer Science, College of Engineering, at the University of Michigan, Ann Arbor.
+Jenna Wiens, PhD, is Associate Professor of Computer Science and Engineering (CSE) in the College of Engineering at the University of Michigan, Ann Arbor.